Obtaining the Diary

 After the diary was shared on Facebook on three community pages, we were incredibly grateful to receive a whole host of information which added context to the many things that Sheilah wrote about.
 Our huge thanks (in alphabetical order) go to:

-• And Others who know know who they are.
+- And Others who know who they are but have asked to remain anonymous.

 Thank you all so very much; your additions have really increased the value of this transcription.